HVAC Systems Providers

 Within each entry, the scope descriptor specifies the geographic applicability (national unless otherwise noted), the system category (residential, commercial, or both), and whether the content applies to a specific refrigerant class or equipment generation — a distinction that matters for systems affected by the R-22 phase-out, detailed in R-22 Refrigerant Phase-Out Repair Impact.

-What listings include and exclude
+What providers include and exclude

-Listings exclude:
+Providers exclude:

 Permitting and inspection concepts appear within relevant pages where they affect repair scope — for example, refrigerant handling under EPA Section 608 regulations, or electrical work thresholds that trigger permit requirements under the National Electrical Code (NEC).
-No page in this directory substitutes for a jurisdiction-specific permit review.
+No page in this network substitutes for a jurisdiction-specific permit review.

 Safety framing follows ASHRAE standards, NEC requirements, and OSHA General Industry standards (29 CFR 1910) where applicable, particularly on pages covering electrical repair, refrigerant handling, and confined-space equipment access.
-Named standards are cited at the page level, not at the listing level.
+Named standards are cited at the page level, not at the provider level.

 Verification status